 But when you look around development departments today and a team of knowledge workers, how can you tell where the problems are?
 Where is the task that is the most critical today?
 Where is the blockage which is delaying your project today?
 Where is the one that will delay your project tomorrow?
 These problems are hidden from view.

+Visual management and Kanban was born to solve this problem.
 Visual management is a practice which has primarily evolved in software development projects (kanban), although forms of it appear in Toyota’s Obeya rooms, and many other forms have appeared in many other places.
 Its primary goal is to make what people are working on visible to the entire team so it can be better managed.

-Figure 2: Wall Gantt
+Wall Gantt Kanban Board

 A Wall Gantt is characterized by dates or weeks in the columns, resources in the rows, and tasks of any kind on the stickies.
 A Process-specific Kanban board has steps of a process as columns and the items going through the process on the stickies (e.g., a new software feature undergoing design, coding, unit testing, and integration steps).

-Figure 3: Process-specific Kanban Board
+Process-Specific Kanban Board

 In the more advanced cases, there can be any number of different colors, lanes, columns, holding areas, resources, dots, icons, magnets, tag-along stickies, and other aspects that show different information under different conditions.
 For many reasons, these two formats are used relatively rarely among hardware teams.